trieu/leo-bot/README.md

 # LEO CHATBOT for LEO CDP and the World (leo-bot)

+- For demo, you can check the LEO Chatbot at https://leobot.leocdp.com
 - The LEO BOT works an AI chatbot with the backend using Google Generative AI (PaLM 2) and Mistral-7B
 - For the GOOGLE_GENAI_API_KEY, please check more details at https://developers.generativeai.google/guide
 - For the GOOGLE_APPLICATION_CREDENTIALS, go to https://console.cloud.google.com/apis/api/translate.googleapis.com/credentials